“Don’t play what’s there, play what’s not there.”

 The second area of expertise is instrument-specific.

-To achieve mastery here, we need to become specialists in our domains – we tackle the intricacies of vocal or instrumental technique and achieve a kind of unity with our instrument.
+To achieve instrument-specific mastery, we need to become specialists in our domains – we tackle the intricacies of vocal or instrumental technique and achieve a kind of unity with our instrument.

 In Chapter 5 of The Musician’s Way, I propose a framework for assembling technical skills (p.
-94-98), but I don’t go into the idiosyncrasies of instruments, opting instead to catalog resources on MusiciansWay.com.
+94-98), but I don’t go into the idiosyncrasies of instruments, opting instead to post voice and instrument-specific resources on MusiciansWay.com.

-Here’s a summary of the targeted resources you’ll find on the site.
+Here’s a summary of the targeted resources you’ll find on the site, all of which I update regularly.

-On the Instrument-Specific Resources page, links are organized under the following categories (click on your area of interest):
+On the For Instrumentalists page, links are organized under the following categories:

 Bass | Bassoon | Bowed strings (general) | Brass (general) | Cello | Clarinet | Flute |